Solid-state platform for cooperative quantum dynamics driven by correlated emission

-where $\mathbf{k}$ is the wavevector in Fourier space and $\tilde{\mathcal{D}}_{\mathbf{k}}$ and $\tilde{G}^{>,(<)}_{s^{\mu'}s^{\nu'}}(\mathbf{k})$ represent the Fourier-transformed Green's functions.
+where $\mathbf{k}$ is the wavevector in Fourier space and $\mathbb{D}^{\mu\nu}_{\mathbf{k}}$ and $\mathbb{G}^{>,(<)}_{s^{\mu'}s^{\nu'}}(\mathbf{k})$ represent the Fourier-transformed Green's functions.
 Moreover, isotropicity in the real space allows to further simplify $G^{>,(<)}_{s^{\mu'}s^{\nu'}}(\tau,\mathbf{r}-\mathbf{r}')=G^{>,(<)}_{s^{\mu'}s^{\nu'}}(\tau,|\mathbf{r}-\mathbf{r}'|)$.

-Another symmetry relevant to several magnetic reservoirs is $U(1)$ symmetry, i.e., the symmetry under spin rotations around the direction of magnetic field (here taken to be along $\mathbf{z}$), which implies the conservation of the spin projection on the direction of magnetic field, i.e., the magnon number.
-While the magnon number is not a conserved quantity due to the ubiquitous spin nonconserving interactions of magnons with the crystalline lattice, it is generally taken to be \textit{approximately} conserved in collinear magnetic systems that display low damping and strong number-conserving interactions \cite{flebus2021magnonics}.
-This assumption allows to simplify our model further as the transverse spin response is completely decoupled from the longitudinal spin dynamics, i.e., $\langle \hat{s}^{\pm}(\mathbf{r}',t)\hat{s}^{z}(\mathbf{r},0) \rangle=0$ and $\langle \hat{s}^{\pm}(\mathbf{r}',t)\hat{s}^{\pm}(\mathbf{r},0)\rangle=0$.
-When the (equilibrium) spin density of the magnetic bath and the quantum spins are collinear, i.e., $\theta_{\alpha}=0$ for $\alpha=1,\cdots,N$, the whole system is $U(1)$-symmetric, and only two-point correlations of the form $\langle B^-B^+\rangle$, $\langle B^+B^-\rangle$, and $\langle B^zB^z\rangle$ are not vanishing.
+Another symmetry relevant to several magnetic reservoirs is $U(1)$ symmetry, i.e., the symmetry under spin rotations around the direction of magnetic field (here taken to be along the $\hat{\mathbf{z}}$ axis), which implies the conservation of the spin projection on the direction of the magnetic field, and, thus, of the magnon number.
+While the magnon number can not be an exactly conserved quantity due to the ubiquitous dissipative interactions between magnons and the crystalline lattice, it is generally taken to be \textit{approximately} conserved in collinear magnetic systems that display low damping and strong number-conserving interactions \cite{flebus2021magnonics}.
+This assumption allows us to simplify our model further as the transverse spin response is completely decoupled from the longitudinal spin dynamics, i.e., $\langle \hat{s}^{\pm}(t,\mathbf{r})\hat{s}^{z}(0,\mathbf{r}') \rangle=0$ and $\langle \hat{s}^{\pm}(t,\mathbf{r})\hat{s}^{\pm}(0,\mathbf{r}')\rangle=0$.
+When the (equilibrium) spin density of the magnetic bath and the quantum spins are collinear, i.e., $\theta_{\alpha}=0$ for $\alpha=1,\cdots,N$, we also find that only two-point correlations of the form $\langle B^-B^+\rangle$, $\langle B^+B^-\rangle$, and $\langle B^zB^z\rangle$ are non-vanishing.